Card Services calls have the general form:

 } eraseq_entry_t;

-handle returned by a previous call to OpenMemory
+handle returned by a previous call to OpenMemory.
+The State

 field indicates the state of the erase request.
 The following values